jarviscanada/jarvis_data_eng_RomanSingh/linux_sql/README.md

 | disk_available | FLOAT     | not null                     |

 # Testing
+Bash scripts were run on terminal and the results were as expected.
+SQL queries provided sample data and were also as expected.

 # Deployment
 - Through the use of Docker a postgreSQL database was provisioned.
 The `host_info.sh` script was run once to record hardware specs, while the `host_usage.sh` was run every minute with crontab to record usage data every minute.
 All the scripts were stored on GitHub.